The Leopard from Lime Street: Fictional character biography

-Billy Farmer lived with his Aunt Joan and Uncle Charlie in the fictional town of Selbridge, where the 13-year old attended secondary school, where he was often bullied.
-Billy was also the sole writer and photographer for the school magazine, and as such was sent to take pictures for the publication at a nearby Zoological institute ran by Professor Jarman.
+Billy Farmer lived with his Aunt Joan and Uncle Charlie in the fictional town of Selbridge, where the 13-year-old attended secondary school, where he was often bullied.
+Billy was also the editor, sole writer and photographer for his school magazine, Farmer's World, and as such was sent to take pictures for the publication at a nearby zoological institute ran by Professor Jarman.
 There he was scratched by a radioactive leopard called Sheba, and after returning home found he had enhanced strength, speed, reflexes and agility after an altercation with his abusive uncle.
-Billy quickly realises he has been granted the abilities of a leopard as a result of the scratch, including a sixth "leopard sense".
-In order to hide his identity he reworks his costume from a school pantomime Puss-in-Boots costume and decides to use it to foil the dangerous burglar known as the Cat-Man.
-He not only captures the robber and delivers him to the police but is also able to snap pictures of the criminal in action, which he attempts to sell to the editor of the local Selbridge Sun editor, who believes he has faked the shot and refuses to buy it.
+Billy quickly realises he has been granted the abilities of a leopard as a result of the scratch, including a "leopard sixth sense".
+To hide his identity, he reworks his costume from a school pantomime Puss-in-Boots costume and decides to use it to foil the dangerous burglar known as the Cat-Man.
+He not only captures the robber and delivers him to the police, but is also able to snap a picture of the criminal in action, which he attempts to sell to Thaddeus Clegg, editor of the local newspaper Selbridge Sun, who believes he has faked the shot and refuses to buy it.

 Thereafter Billy has to balance fighting crime with enduring the bullying of both his uncle and other pupils, realising that fighting back with his new powers could kill them.
 However, he does find various other ways to show them up.
-He also tries to carve out a career at the Selbridge Sun, where editor Thaddeus Clegg frequently tries to exploit Billy while simultaneously trying to find out more about the mysterious crime-fighting Leopard of Lime Street.
-Much of the story and format bore a strong resemblance to Spider-Man, including the origin and nature of his powers, an orphan with a kindly but frail aunt, the distrust the Leopard suffers from both the police and the press, Farmer being the target of bullies but realising he can't use his powers against them, the unwitting editor searching to expose the hero while unaware his alter ego is in his employ and so forth.
-The main differences, beyond the small-town British slant, are that Billy's uncle not only lives but is an aggressive, antagonistic presence, and that while the Leopard occasionally fights costumed criminals such as Cat-Man, circus acrobat Vampello and thief Snow-Beast they were unpowered and mixed in with more mundane criminals such as arsonists and thieves.
+He also tries to carve out a career at the Selbridge Sun, where Clegg frequently tries to exploit Billy while simultaneously trying to find out more about the mysterious crime-fighting 'Leopardman'.

+Much of the story and format bore a strong resemblance to Spider-Man, including the origin and nature of his powers, an orphan with a kindly but frail aunt, the distrust the Leopardman suffers from both the police and the press; Billy being the target of bullies, but realising he cannot use his powers against them; the unwitting newspaper editor searching to expose the hero, while unaware his alter ego is in his employ; and so forth.
+The main differences, beyond the small-town British slant, are that Billy's uncle not only lives but is an aggressive, antagonistic presence; and that while the Leopard occasionally fights costumed criminals such as Cat-Man, circus acrobat Vampello and thief Snow-Beast, they had no powers and mixed in with more mundane criminals such as arsonists and thieves.

 Collected editions

+Rebellion collections of original strips

 The series has been republished in trade paperbacks by Rebellion Publishing as part of The Treasury of British Comics.
-The Llimited hardback editions were available exclusively from the 2000 AD / Treasury of British Comics webstores (for Volume 1, this included a numbered bookplate and art print) - the hardback editions for volumes 1 and 2 used the same ISBN number as the TP versions, whereas volume 3 had different ISBNs for both HB and TP editions:
+The limited hardback editions were available exclusively from the 2000 AD / Treasury of British Comics webstores (for Volume 1, this included a numbered bookplate and art print) – the hardback editions for volumes 1 and 2 used the same ISBN as the TP versions, whereas volume 3 had different ISBNs for both HB and TP editions: